learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 The first argument expected by `.splice()` is the index at which to begin the splice.
-If we only provide the one argument, `.splice()` will destructively remove a chunk of the original array beginning at the provided index and continuing to the end of the array:
+If we only provide the one argument, `.splice()` will destructively remove a chunk of the original `Array` beginning at the provided index and continuing to the end of the `Array`:

 ```js
 const days = ['Mon', 'Tue', 'Wed', 'Thu', 'Fri', 'Sat', 'Sun'];